krother/training_and_teaching_methods/planning/goals.rst

 Learning Goals
 ==============

+In this chapter, you will find guidelines for a key part of any preparation: **learning goals**.
+I want to illustrate how developing learning goals gets you a lot of improvement for little work.
+Here is why:
 Often you start planning with a **syllabus**, a list of topics.
 For instance, your syllabus could contain the topic